Team-2502/RobotCode2018/README.md

 ## Special Thanks To
 ![Image YourKit](https://jitsi.org/wp-content/uploads/2017/01/logo-yourkit.png)

 [YourKit](http://www.yourkit.com/), the makers of an incredible Java and .NET profiler, help us make our robot code run _fast_.
-We are currently in the process of requesting an OSS license for Team 2502.
+We are currently in the process of requesting an Open Source license for Team 2502.